AdamFcode/Wolfe_Emporium/README.md

 # Deployment
 The app was deployed on Heroku following these steps:
-  - Created a new app in heroku account with unique name
+  - Created a new app in Heroku account with a unique name
-  - Linked the app to the relevant gitpod repository
+  - Linked the app to the relevant Gitpod repository
-  - Created Postgres account, acquired a database url and pasted it into config vars on Heroku.
+  - Created a Postgres account, acquired a database URL, and pasted it into config vars on Heroku
-  - Provided pertinent information directly through the environ on both heroku and within the repository, such as secret keys and other data sensitive materials.
+  - Added necessary configuration variables such as database URL, port, and secret key to Heroku’s config vars
+  - Ensured that sensitive data was not committed to version control by storing it in environment variables both on Heroku and within the repository
-  - Connected to the database from within the IDE and then migrated all relevant models to be accessible on the Heroku app.
+  - Connected to the database from within the IDE and then migrated all relevant models to be accessible on the Heroku app
+  - Verified that all database connections were working correctly before proceeding
-  - Ensured that DEBUG was set to false before deploying to Heroku.
+  - Ensured that DEBUG was set to false before deploying to Heroku
-  - Added a procfile to repository to provide gunicorn functionality.
+  - Added a Procfile to the repository to provide gunicorn functionality for handling web requests
-  - Organised static material into relevant folders and uploaded same to an AWS bucket.
+  - Organised static material into relevant folders and uploaded the files to an AWS bucket
-  - Used template tags to populate static files from the AWS bucket onto the deployed site.
+  - Configured the app to retrieve static files from the AWS bucket using template tags
-  - Navigated to Heroku and deployed the branch manually.
+  - Navigated to Heroku and deployed the branch manually
-  - Monitored build log for errors
+  - Monitored the build log for errors and resolved any deployment issues
-  - Set Heroku to auto-build with every commit from gitpod.
+  - Set Heroku to auto-build with every commit from Gitpod for continuous deployment
-  - Ensured all config vars and environmental variables were correct before opening app from Heroku dashboard.
+  - Double-checked all config vars and environment variables to ensure correct setup before launching the app from the Heroku dashboard
-  - Confrimed successful deployment of app.
+  - Confirmed the successful deployment of the app by verifying that all features were functioning correctly

 # Credits
 ## Content